Get

 Image Credit: DarkmoonArt_de, Pixabay

 Pica is the scientific term for when your cat eats non-food items.
-Besides litter, this can include dirt, plastic, fabric, and more.
+Besides litter, this can include leather, plastic, fabric, rubber, wood, paper, and more.

-It’s thought that pica in some cats is used as a comfort mechanism, like suckling.
+There are different theories to explain why cats engage in this behavior.
+One is that some cats may do it as a comfort mechanism, like suckling.
 This can be especially relevant for cats that may have been abandoned by their mother.
 Some cats might suck on something like a plastic bag as a self-soothing mechanism.
 In other cats, like curious kittens, it’s simply another way for them to explore their environment.
 Cat litter isn’t a good choice for your cat to eat, though!

 How to Stop a Cat From Eating Litter